 Dr. Kataria, a physician in India originated the laughter club idea in 1995.
 It was taken up in 1998 by American psychologist and self-proclaimed "Cheerman of The Bored", Steve Wilson, in Columbus, Ohio.
 Wilson learned the method, which borrows some ideas from yoga, in India, and then he created the World Laughter Tour, Inc., which has introduced itself to North America and several other countries.
 Therapeutic laughter clubs are becoming popular in workplaces, health clubs, schools and long-term care facilities.
 According to Wilson, "Laughter Club programs are a valuable option for older adults in retirement communities, senior centers and nursing homes."
 There are now hundreds of laughter clubs in North America and thousands around the world.
-Wilson has reported that, "World Laughter Tour is now in our tenth year and we have trained more than 4,000 Certified Laughter Leaders who, like Bzdel, have completed the college-approved continuing education training, recognized by several professions, including Social Work.
+Wilson has reported that, "World Laughter Tour is now in our nineteenth year and we have trained more than 4,000 Certified Laughter Leaders who, like Bzdel, have completed the college-approved continuing education training, recognized by several professions, including Social Work.
 Bzdel now joins Laughter Leaders across the world who are showing Canadians how to laugh their way to happiness and health."

 "This is not only a breakthrough in integrative healing strategies," says Bzdel, "it can be done at work during your coffee break, or even in the backyard, with your neighbours.
 The most typical reaction to the Laughter Club has been that we need this now more than ever with all of the stress and negativity in our lives and environment."